How to Build an AI Agent

 Step 4: Choosing the Right AI Technology and Tools

-The next crucial part of how to build an AI agent is selecting the appropriate technologies and tools that align with your agent’s purpose, data, and overall requirements.
+The next crucial part of AI agent development is selecting the appropriate technologies and tools that align with your agent’s purpose, data, and overall requirements.
 This process involves several key considerations:

 Define Your AI Agent’s Needs